spatialstatisticsupna/Scalable_Prediction/README.md

-# A scalable approach for short-term forecasting in high spatial resolution areal data
+# A scalable approach for short-term disease forecasting in high spatial resolution areal data

-This repository contains the R code to fit the models described in the paper entitled _"A scalable approach for short-term forecasting in high spatial resolution areal data"_ [(Orozco-Acosta et al., 2023)](https://arxiv.org/abs/2303.16549).
+This repository contains the R code to fit the models described in the paper entitled _"A scalable approach for short-term disease forecasting in high spatial resolution areal data"_ [(Orozco-Acosta et al., 2023)](https://arxiv.org/abs/2303.16549), as well as to reproduce similar figures and tables to the ones presented in the paper.
+Note that due to confidentiality issues with the real data, a simulated dataset has been used and then, results are not fully reproducible.

 All computations were performed using version 0.5.1 of the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html), which was released on CRAN on February 23, 2023.
 This version includes adaptations to the `STCAR_INLA()`  function, making it compatible for short-term forecasting.
 The package also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique.